marisol-barrientos/dependabot_security_alerts_analysis/docs/source/index.rst

 ===================================

-Welcome to the documentation of Dependabot Security Alerts Analyzer.
+Welcome to the documentation of Dependabot Security Alerts Analyzer!.
 Come `here`_ to visit the project.

 Overview
 --------